dustinwloring1988/extension-library/README.md

 Check out our [FAQ](FAQ.md) for answers to common questions.

-## 🔒 Security

-If you discover any security-related issues, please email security@extension-library.com instead of using the issue tracker.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.